ThreatConnect-Inc/threatconnect-developer-docs/docs/rest_api/v3/case_management/notes/create.rst

 Create Notes
 -------------

-The most basic format for creating a Note is:
+The basic format for creating a Note is:

 .. code::